-- Review the list of supported Trusted Advisor checks and the name of the associated SSM automation documents to decide which checks you want to remediate with Trusted Remediator. - 2.
-Update your configuration to turn on remediation for your selected Trusted Advisor checks.
+- Review the list of supported Trusted Advisor and Compute Optimizer recommendations or and the name of the associated SSM automation documents to decide which checks and recommendations you want to remediate with Trusted Remediator. - Update your configuration to turn on remediation for your selected Trusted Advisor checks.
 For instructions on how to select checks, see Configure Trusted Advisor check remediation in Trusted Remediator.